Menu

 How to Store and Reheat Leftovers

-• To reheat, place in the oven, covered with foil to trap steam.
-Bake at 350˚F for 20 minutes, or until heated through.
+• To reheat, place in the oven, covered with foil, and bake at 350˚F for 20 minutes or until heated through.

 Lasagna Stuffed Pasta Shells